smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 4. Get the deployment started by executing the deploy script

     ```shell
-    $ sudo python3 deploy.py
+    $ python3 deploy.py
     ```
     > **NOTE**: This script parses the values provided in the inventory.yml file.
     > **NOTE**: If want to enforce deployment termination in case of any failure, use arguments `-f` or `--any-errors-fatal`, e.g.:
     > ```shell
-    > $ sudo python3 deploy.py --any-errors-fatal
+    > $ python3 deploy.py --any-errors-fatal
     > ```

 5. To cleanup an existing deployment, execute with `-c` or `--clean`, e.g:

     ```shell
-    $ sudo python3 deploy.py --clean
+    $ python3 deploy.py --clean
     ```
     > **NOTE**: If it is intended to do the cleanup manually, i.e: one cluster at a time, update the `inventory.yml` with only the intended cluster configuration

-For an initial installation, `deploy_ne.sh controller` must be run before `deploy_ne.sh nodes`.
+For an initial installation, `deploy.py` with `all/vars/limit: controller` must be run before `deploy.py` with `all/vars/limit: nodes`.
 During the initial installation, the hosts may reboot.
 After reboot, the deployment script that was last run should be run again.

 ## Network Edge playbooks